active-logic/uta/README.md

 After setup you are presented with the Howl main window/tab.
 Options are explained therein, but here is a summary anyway:

-- **Refresh** lets you import and build out of date Howl sources.
-Building is automated so this is not needed unless Unity's asset database is taking a nap.
+- **Refresh** - to import and build out of date Howl sources.
+Building is automated so not needed unless the asset database is taking a nap.
-- **Rebuild** clean and rebuild everything.
-Useful if you somehow ended up with conflicting/duplicate files in the howl `~build` directory.
+- **Rebuild** - to clean and rebuild everything.
+Useful if you somehow ended with conflicting/duplicate files in your `~build` directory (read along to learn what this is).
-- **Import all** to import C# sources lying around, if any.
+- **Import all** - to import C# sources lying around, if any.
-- **Export all** Restore your C# sources (if you no longer wish to use Howl).
+- **Export all** - restores your C# sources (if you no longer wish to use Howl).
-- **Configure and apply your symset** Select/deselect symbols, then choose "Make Snippets" or "Apply".
-The first generates snippets for your choice IDE.
-The other option will re-apply the notation to your existing sources.
+- **Configure and apply your symset** - select/deselect symbols then choose `Make Snippets` or `Apply` to update sources to the currently selected symbols.

-Import, export and symset config may also be applied on a per file/directory basis via Unity's project window.
+**TIP**: Import, export and symset config may also be applied on a per file/directory basis via the Unity project window.

 In normal use you do not need any of the above.
 Close the Howl window/tab, focus on your code, and be happy.